vaibhavguptahere/BachatBhai/README.md

 </Suspense>
 ```

+---
+- Using Lenis for smooth scrolling as a client component and adding it in the layout.
+- Using Motion Progress Bar for top of the page as a client component and adding it in the layout.
+- Using ScrollRevealSection for the scroll animation of the section, we have to add them at the start and end of the sections.
+---

 - Using Actions folder to write the backend api code instead of api folder inside the app directory.
 (don't forget to add "use server" on the top of the file)